scarych/jQuery.AJAX/README.md

 * clickjack:   This enables the X-Frame-Options header which supports the default 'deny' option or 'sameorigin'
 * xss:         Here you can enable/disable (defaults to true) the 'X-XSS-Protection' header to help with XSS attacks
 * proxy:       Enable or disable proxy forwarding from https to http and vice versa.
 Allows http or https.
+* strict:      The strict mode of operation works by ensuring those headers which have been configured for use by this script are also sent back to the client by the remote server and/or proxy service
 * callback:    Optional function used once server recieves encrypted data
 * preCallback: Executes specified function prior to form submission
 * errCallback: Executes specified function when a problem occurs in XMLHttpRequest